beyond-the-cloud-dev/trigger-lib/website/guide/recursion-control.md

 }
 ```

-Every handler in `afterUpdateHandlers()` and `beforeUpdateHandlers()` now runs at most 5 times per record, unless it sets its own limit.
+Every handler this orchestrator returns for before update and after update now runs at most 5 times per record, unless it sets its own limit.
+One value covers both contexts.

 ### On a Handler